coniks-sys/coniks-go/README.md

 hijacking secure communications without getting caught.

 ## Golang Library
 The packages in this library implement the various components of the CONIKS system and may be imported individually.

-- ``bots``: Registration bots for user account verification
+- ``bots``: Registration proxies for user account verification
 - ``client``: A reference implementation of a CONIKS client
 - ``crypto``: Cryptographic algorithms and operations
 - ``keyserver``: A reference implementation of a CONIKS key server
 - ``merkletree``: Merkle prefix tree and related data structures
 - ``utils``: Utility functions
 - ``protocol``: CONIKS protocols implementation/library
-- ``storage``: DB hooks for storage backend (currently the library supports key-value db only)
+- ``storage``: Hooks for persistent storage backend (currently unused)

 ## Disclaimer
 Please keep in mind that this CONIKS library is under active development.
 The repository may contain experimental features that aren't fully tested.
 We recommend using a [tagged release](https://github.com/coniks-sys/coniks-go/releases).

 ##Documentation
 https://godoc.org/github.com/coniks-sys/coniks-go